 Viewed as the former, Never Look Away

-is as grand as Donnersmarck intends, cataloguing Barnert’s painful childhood as conflict hits, his West German years painting social-realist murals, and his defection east to attend art school and establish a career.
+is as grand as Donnersmarck intends, cataloguing Barnert’s painful childhood as conflict hits, his East German years painting social-realist murals, and his defection west to attend art school and establish a career.
 Two women shape his path as much as the war: his beloved aunt Elisabeth (Saskia Rosendahl), who nurtured his artistic prowess, suffered from mental illness, and was cruelly incarcerated by the Nazis; and a fellow student, Ellie (Paula Beer), the daughter of a Third Reich doctor (Sebastian Koch) who oversaw the extermination of “unworthy” potential mothers from the breeding pool.

 'Never Look Away'. | © Sony Pictures